 The ELC project was identified after the passage of the bond - it was suggested as a project combining the Bureau of Equipment (BOE) and Emergency Medical Services (EMS).
-In this configuration, the total functional program area makes it infeasible to occur at the current EMS venue at 1415 Evans; more significantly, the budget for such a project is not available within the ESER 2010 NFS funding.
+In this configuration, the total functional program area made it infeasible to occur at the current EMS venue at 1415 Evans; more significantly, the budget for such a project was not available within the ESER 2010 NFS funding.

-SFFD requested that Public Works prepare a program analysis and cost estimate for the EMS apart from the BOE for consideration in the proposed 2016 Public Health and Safety Bond - which received 79 percent voter approval in June 2016.
+SFFD requested that Public Works prepare a program analysis and cost estimate for the EMS separate from the BOE for consideration in the 2016 Public Health and Safety Bond - successfully passed by voters, receiving 79 percent voter approval in June 2016., and the Ambulance Deployment Facility project was completed in 2021.
+The BOE remains a priority project as it resides within a seismically compromised unreinforced brick building.